-If at any time you change your mind and want to stop participating, please visit https://studentsearch.collegeboard.org/opt-out or contact us at SearchCustomerService@collegeboard.org or 866-825-8051.
-Please note that any participating eligible colleges, universities, or scholarship or other educational programs that have already received your name and other data may continue to send you information, but your information will not be included going forward from the time you elect to opt out.
+Opting Out If at any time you change your mind and want to stop participating, please visit studentsearch.collegeboard.org/opt-out or contact us at SearchCustomerService@collegeboard.org or 866-825-8051.
+Please note educational organizations that have already received your name and other data may continue to send you information.
+You may contact such organizations directly to opt out of further communications from them.